techgrounds/techgrounds-laminated-denim/01_Linux_1/01_completed_assignments/LNX-05 report.md

 ## Key-terms
 ##### rwx
 Read, write, execute.
-A user with **rwr** permissions for a file can read, write and execute (run) it.
+A user with **rwx** permissions for a file can read, write and execute it.

 ##### -l
 An option for the **ls** command.
 It displays information in a long list format, showing much more detail.